greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

 ### Check Registration Results

-For each registration you will either select <span style="color:green">**Confirm Registration**</span> or <span style="color:red">**Decline Registration**</span>.
+&emsp;&emsp;For each registration you will either select <span style="color:green">**Confirm Registration**</span> or <span style="color:red">**Decline Registration**</span>.
 If you choose to decline a registration, the registration can be re-run with a different algorithm.
 To check the registration, it is helpful to use the opacity slider to change the opacity of the foreground scan (floating scan).

 <center>
     <figure>